-- Oil-lubricated pumps are no longer commonly seen on home air compressors.
-Though, industrial air compressors may still use this style because the larger components require regular lubrication to continue working.
-Oil-lubricated air compressors tend to last longer than oil-free compressors since they are also given routine maintenance.
+- Oil-lubricated pumps no longer feature as a common component of home air compressors.
+Industrial air compressors, on the other hand, may still use these pumps because the larger parts require regular lubrication to continue working.
+Though less common nowadays, oil-lubricated air compressors tend to last longer than their oil-free air counterparts due to the routine maintenance they receive.

-Before opting for a large tank size, consider what your uses will be for the air compressor.
-A one-time paint job shouldn’t require an 80-gallon tank purchase, but if you spray paint cars or use a pneumatic sander every day, then it may be a beneficial purchase.
+But before opting for the largest tank on the market, consider when and how you will use the compressor.
+A one-time paint job shouldn’t require an 80-gallon tank, but for those who spray paint cars or use a pneumatic sander every day, a tank of this size may make a good investment.

-Manufacturers have been altering the shape to offset the weight of the air compressor, making them easier to maneuver.
-Large compressors can have two to four wheels attached to a metal frame, so they only need to be lifted into and out of a vehicle before being wheeled to the job site.
-Home air compressors have pancake, hotdog, and wheelbarrow shapes with carrying handles and travel-ready cords and hoses.
+Large compressors may have two to four wheels attached to a metal frame, so they only need lifting into and out of a vehicle before wheeling to the job site.
+Home air compressors come in pancake, hot dog, and wheelbarrow shapes with carrying handles and travel-ready cords and air hoses.